 Need a visual?

 there’s a video I want you to YouTube

-Summary of episode: TITLE: Judge Judge sister hits deer with her car.
-Driver (defendant) describes the impact with a deer.
-Driver didn’t know car was NOT covered by full coverage (ska comprehensive insurance coverage).
+Summary of the episode: TITLE: Judge Judy’s sister hits deer with her car.
+The driver (defendant) describes the impact with a deer.
+The driver didn’t know the car was NOT covered by full coverage (ska comprehensive insurance coverage).
 She doesn’t want to pay the full amount and the insurance company is not going to pay it because they don’t owe it.

 It’s a good case to look at and to use for real-life situations.

 Good luck and all the best on your insurance adjuster exam.
 I gave you important tips which you will not find in normal insurance adjuster classes.